Studio Policies

 Richard L. Evans said, “Sooner or later in life comes a time when it is performance that counts—not promises, not possibilities, not potentialities—but performance…the law of improvement is the law…of participation, of performance.”

-Arizona voice students may also participate in the National Association of Teachers of Singing (NATS) auditions the first weekend of November and in the spring, and one in fall: The Classical Singer Scholarship Competition.
+Students may also participate in the National Association of Teachers of Singing (NATS) auditions.
 The Royal Conservatory Music Development Program provides Level Assessments three times a year: May, August, and December.
 Registration is individual and online at www.musicdevelopmentprogram.org

 Concert Attire